 Check out my post How to Declutter your Home.

 There are only a few things you actually need to file.
 You don’t need a large filing cabinet anymore thanks to the many technological advances that we now use.

 A small filing box will do the job of a cabinet and can easily be stored in a closet.
-You can also check out the ottoman filing cabinet that I feature in How to Create a Productive Office Space.
+You can also check out the ottoman filing cabinet that I feature in 10 Creative Living Room Office Ideas.

 You can find a different filing box with these search results.
 I recommend the Sterilite Portable File Box as it’s a nice looking file box with great reviews and a decent price.
 The best seller is as always your typical banker’s box.
 They are cheap and while they don’t look the greatest it still does the job well.